stianjsu/minesweeper-javafx/README.md

 # JavaFX Minesweeper

 Basic implementation of Minesweeper in JavaFX.
 This project was part of the course `TDT4100 Object-Oriented Programming` at NTNU.
-Co-developed with [Stian Sulebak](https://github.com/stianjsu).
+Co-developed with [Mikkel Svartveit](https://github.com/mikkelsvartveit).

 ## How to run